Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.roleElement=true; xml.sequence
 Offset=20; xml.typeElement=false
-#@SECTION: 0..1 aggr This element contains the textual description of
+0..1 aggr This element contains the textual description of

 the software functionality of this software component.
 Expert should write this description.

 Tags: xml.roleElement=true; xml.sequence
 Offset=30; xml.typeElement=false
-#@SECTION: 0..1 aggr This element contains information regarding the
+0..1 aggr This element contains information regarding the

 software maintenance of the component.

 Tags: xml.roleElement=true; xml.sequence
 Offset=70; xml.typeElement=false
-#@SECTION: 0..1 aggr This element contains suggestions and hints for
+0..1 aggr This element contains suggestions and hints for

 the test of the software functionality of this software component.